TorqueDog/RangeRoverTweaks/README.md

 ## Adding some athleticism to the big pudding - enabling Dynamic Terrain Response

 If you've ever looked inside an L494 Range Rover Sport and noticed an extra little icon on the terrain response controller that looks like a winding road and wondered "what's that for", then you're in the right place.
-That windy road icon is to put the vehicle into "Dynamic" Terrain Response mode.
-Dynamic Terrain Response is a mode that backs off the electronic power steering assist a bit for a sportier steering feel, and stiffens the anti-roll bars when cornering.
+That winding road icon is to put the vehicle into "Dynamic" Terrain Response mode.
+Dynamic Terrain Response is a mode that backs off the electric power steering assist a bit for a sportier steering feel, and stiffens the anti-roll bars when cornering.
 The result is a very big vehicle cornering nice and flat like a much smaller, sportier vehicle without a compromise in comfort.
 It also changes the instrument cluster and ambient lighting color to red, presumably because red is the universal color for <s>driving like a hooligan</s> <i>racing</i>.

 Very cool, but you're probably thinking "How much does it cost to add the parts in to enable it?"
 I'm happy to report it costs whatever it takes for you to edit the CCF and add it in.
 Dynamic Terrain Response exists only in software (fitting the appropriate Terrain Response dial is optional), and everything the vehicle needs is already present-... at least on high-spec L405 models.
 You _must_ have adaptive anti-roll bars for this to work properly.